This post contains updates to the Chinoiserie Master Bedroom – Paint and Wallpaper Edition.

 You can barely see the third choice.
 It is top middle.
 It reads so dark on the ceiling.

 That’s when I decided to prime the ceiling with white paint, in hopes that it would help lighten the look.
-After applying the white primer, Tom the Great came in and commented about how good it looked white and I agree.
+After applying the white primer, Tom the Great commented about how good it looked white and I agree.
 I’d like to say it was part of my brilliant design plan, but I stumbled into it.
 TRUTH.

 Painting the Tray Ceiling in the Master Bedroom Makeover